-A herniated disc is a musculoskeletal condition that causes severe pain and potential immobility.
-A herniated disc happens when the shock-absorbing cushion between the vertebrae of your spine shifts position and bulges out from between the bones.
-A bulging disc irritates and puts pressure on the surrounding spinal nerves, causing pain and other symptoms.
+A herniated disc is a musculoskeletal condition that causes symptoms such as severe back pain and potential immobility in the spine.
+This happens when the shock-absorbing cushion between the vertebrae of your spine shifts position and bulges out from between the bones.
+A bulging disc irritates and puts pressure on the surrounding nerves, causing lower and upper back pain and other symptoms.

-People at the highest risk for herniated disc are those who smoke, frequently push, pull, or lift heavy items, and those who are obese or overweight.
+People at the highest risk for this type of injury are those who smoke, frequently push, pull, or lift heavy items, and those who are obese or overweight.

 Occupations that are inherently prone to back strain and injury include nursing and other medical professions, construction workers, retail workers, and factory workers.

-Often, herniated disc symptoms come on suddenly.
-You may have:
+Often, herniated disc symptoms come on suddenly and may feel like:

 - Sudden, intense pain in your back